APPEALING A COLLEGE CODE FINDINGCONTACT US NOW FOR A CONSULTATION

 Contact a College Code Defense Attorney for Help Today

-The lawyers of Duffy Law have extensive experience with college disciplinary cases, including Title IX complaints of sexual misconduct.
+The highly knowledgeable Conduct Code lawyers of Duffy Law have extensive experience with college disciplinary cases, including Title IX complaints of sexual misconduct.
 We fully understand the legal rights of students and work to protect the rights of our clients at every stage of their case.
-We have represented many students facing allegations of college code violations and we can advise you of your options.
-Whether you have recently been accused of a violation, believe your Title IX rights were violated, or would like to discuss appealing a finding, please do not hesitate to call our office at 203-946-2000 or contact us online to discuss your case today.
+We have represented hundreds of students facing allegations of college code violations and we can advise you of your options.
+Whether you have recently been accused of a violation, believe your Title IX rights were violated, or would like to discuss appealing a finding, please call our office at 203-946-2000 or contact us online to discuss your case today.